 Amazon and Google are products, yes … but each is, more accurately, a means to an end.
 Google answers any question you have within a second.
 Amazon gives you almost any product you want, at the best price, delivered overnight.
 That’s a different kind of consumption than the post-WW2 Boomer variety.

-As such, we should think of the present as the CUSTOMER EXPERIENCE ERA.
+As such, we should think of the present not as a 2.0 version of the PRODUCT ERA … but rather, as the CUSTOMER EXPERIENCE ERA.

 Now, don’t roll your eyes just yet.
-I know you’re tired of hearing that term (and seeing #CX in every marketing post).
+I know you’re tired of hearing that term (and seeing #CX in every other marketing-related social post).
 But, consider the great brands of the modern era — Amazon, Starbucks, Apple, Netflix — and what they do:

 At the very least, they make the shopping experience frictionless.

 At the very best, they make the shopping experience downright delightful.

 Apple, for example, is one of the few brick-and-mortar operations that has actually grown over the past few years — while most other chains are scrambling to build their online presences.
 (Apple is now expanding their B&M footprint by building mini stores at select Target locations.*) That’s because Apple stores provide luxury products in a beautiful setting; in other words, they deliver a desirable experience.

 Look at the success of Starbucks over the past several decades.
 In just the past five years, from 2015 to 2020, Starbucks rose from #187 to #114 on Fortune’s list.
 In that same time, McDonald’s sank from #110 to #156.
 That’s because Starbucks makes every aspect of the customer experience delightful — from its mobile app, to its in-store experience, to the creation of new (and sometimes secret) drinks that excite their fans to create TikToks.**